notreallyaperson/unicefWeb/README.md

 The latest testing has been done on a subset of 30,000 articles from [various sources](README_contents/feeds_legend.txt) collected between January and April 2021.
 Note that the distribution over [time](README_contents/dates.png) and [source](README_contents/feeds.png) biases the results of the prototyping.

-The vocabulary used for training is divided in to [good](http://crr.ugent.be/) and [bad](https://www.kaggle.com/nicapotato/bad-bad-words) words.
+The vocabulary used for training is divided into [good](http://crr.ugent.be/) and [bad](https://www.kaggle.com/nicapotato/bad-bad-words) words.
 The recent testing used only the set of 'good' words, however, the subsequent testing will use the 'bad' words incorporated by giving the algorithm the prior knowledge of a topic containing the 'bad' words.

 The algorithm was trained with the prior assumption of the corpus containing 20, 50, 100 & 200 hidden topics.
 The log predictive likelihood of the test data was used to assess the effectiveness of the algorithm.
 The results showed that training on [20 topics](README_contents/AttemptA-elbo_logpred-20.png) or [200 topics](README_contents/AttemptA-elbo_logpred-200.png) almost always led to overfitting the test data.
 Proceeding with [50 topics](README_contents/AttemptA-elbo_logpred-50.png) or [100 topics](README_contents/AttemptA-elbo_logpred-100.png) very often led to an effective algorithm.